DavidSouto/ReproScience-Workshop/README.md

 **meme**: A fun package for meme generation.

 ## Install GitHub Desktop
+* Create a [GitHub account](https://github.com/signup?source=login): [https://github.com/signup?source=login].
+This is free (and will do for the masterclass) but it comes with some limitations.
+As a student (or staff) you can also ask for a free Pro account [here](https://education.github.com/benefits?type=student).
 * Download and install [GitHub Desktop](https://desktop.github.com/download/).
 This is a version control program that we are going to introduce in day 2.

 # Hidden files: